Consensys/quorum/docs/Privacy/Tessera/Configuration/Sample Configuration.md

 ## Changelist
 ### 0.10.3
 - The `keys.azureKeyVaultConfig` and `keys.hashicorpKeyVaultConfig` fields are now deprecated.
-Instead, the generic `keys.keyVaultConfig` should be used.
+Instead, the generic `keys.keyVaultConfigs` should be used.
 See [Keys Config](../Keys) for more info.

 ### 0.10.2
 - The `keys.keyData.passwords` field is no longer supported.
 Instead, use `keys.keyData.passwordFile` or utilise the [CLI password prompt](../Keys#providing-key-passwords-at-runtime) when starting the node.